 After conducting contact tracing on positive tests, the university follows all proper isolation and quarantine protocols.

-To accommodate varying schedules, we are offering testing from 6 a.m.–6 p.m., Monday- Friday, at the Veale Convocation, Recreation and Athletic Center.
+To accommodate varying schedules, we are offering testing from 6 a.m.–6 p.m., Monday- Friday, in Horsburgh Gymnasium (use the natatorium entrance) at the Veale Convocation, Recreation and Athletic Center.

 Walk-in testing ends 20 minutes before the end of the testing day.